See what is active.

 I run multiple agents at once.
 Claude Code on one task, Gemini on another, Codex doing its thing in the background.
 And I kept losing track.
 Which one finished?
 Which one is stuck?
 Which one quietly went off the rails 20 minutes ago?

+That friction was real.
+So I sat down with Claude and built something to fix it.
 Tally sits in the macOS menu bar.
 It watches your CLI agents and tells you what is happening without you having to go check.
 That is it.

-You are doing real work.
+// WHY THIS EXISTSYou are doing real work.

 Your agents are doing real work.